Universal-Team/pkmn-chest/README.md

 - (Note: `g++` is also required currently to build the bmp2ds graphics converter)

 ## Contact
 The best way to talk to us is to join [our Discord](https://discord.gg/KDJCfGF).
-If you want to report a bug ore request a feature you can do so [in a GitHub Issue](https://github.com/Universal-Team/pkmn-chest/issues/new/choose).
+If you want to report a bug or request a feature you can do so [in a GitHub Issue](https://github.com/Universal-Team/pkmn-chest/issues/new/choose).
 You can also talk on the [GBAtemp thread](https://gbatemp.net/threads/release-pkmn-chest-a-pokemon-bank-for-the-nintendo-ds-i.549249/).

 ## Translating
 [Crowdin](https://crowdin.com) is the preferred place for translating pkmn-chest as it manages keeping the languages synchronized and provides useful features when translating like screenshots for context.
 You can join the pkmn-chest project with [this invite link](https://crwd.in/pkmn-chest).
 If you don't want to use Crowdin you can send an updated `app.json` file on our Discord or the GBAtemp thread (linked above) or in an Issue here, direct Pull Requests editing the `app.json` files are not preferred since that messes with Crowdin's syncing.